Is parking available near the Alumni Center? Where else can I park on campus?

 Carolina’s living alumni totaled 302,388 as of February 2015, with slightly more women than men.

-Alumni live in all 50 states and more than 140 foreign countries, with about half residing in North Carolina.
+Alumni live in all 50 states, the District of Columbia and more than 140 foreign countries, with about half residing in North Carolina.
 You can view a map of where alumni and GAA members live around the world.

 All the way to the beginning.
 Our first alumni folder is that of Hinton James, the first student to arrive at the nation’s first public university in 1795.